symfony/symfony-docs/messenger/message-recorder.rst

 Record Events Produced by a Handler
 ===================================

-In a example application there is a command (a CQRS message) named ``CreateUser``.
+In an example application there is a command (a CQRS message) named ``CreateUser``.
-That command is handled by the ``CreateUserHandler``.
-The command handler creates a ``User`` object, stores that object to a database and dispatches an ``UserCreatedEvent``.
+That command is handled by the ``CreateUserHandler`` which creates a ``User`` object, stores that object to a database and dispatches an ``UserCreatedEvent``.
 That event is also a normal message but is handled by an *event* bus.

 There are many subscribers to the ``UserCreatedEvent``, one subscriber may send a welcome email to the new user.
 Since we are using the ``DoctrineTransactionMiddleware`` we wrap all database queries in one database transaction and rollback that transaction if an exception is thrown.
-That would mean that if an exception is thrown when sending the welcome email, then the user will not be created.
+That means that if an exception is thrown when sending the welcome email, then the user will not be created.

 The solution to this issue is to not dispatch the ``UserCreatedEvent`` in the